Research on livestock farming & methane for ministry of Agriculture

 Working on methane reduction

 The communication surrounding this research will provide more knowledge about methane emissions in the livestock sector and the measures demonstrated to reduce emissions.
 The research should lead to practical and cost-effective solutions for livestock farming to achieve methane reduction.
+The studies from this project will be continued in 2020 in the Integrated Approach (Integraal Aanpakken) research program.
+Here, an integral approach - focusing on methane and ammonia - is again central.
 In this way, agriculture contributes to the realisation of climate objectives in the Netherlands and worldwide.

 More information can be found on the website of the project.